Go the Fuck to Sleep

-Go the Fuck to Sleep is a satirical book written by American author Adam Mansbach and illustrated by Ricardo Cortés.
+Go the Fuck to Sleep is a satirical picture book written by American author Adam Mansbach and illustrated by Ricardo Cortés.
 Described as a "children's book for adults", it reached No. 1 on Amazon.com's bestseller list a month before its release, thanks to an unintended viral marketing campaign during which booksellers forwarded PDF copies of the book by e-mail.

 Background

+Go the Fuck to Sleep is written in the style of classic children's bedtime stories, but geared towards exasperated parents rather than children.
 When Adam Mansbach's daughter, Vivien, was 3 years old, she would take up to four hours to fall asleep.
 Exhausted and exasperated, one night Mansbach posted a note on Facebook, "Look out for my forthcoming children’s book, Go the Fuck to Sleep".
 Following his post, friends of Mansbach responded enthusiastically, so much that Mansbach began writing what was then only a hypothetical book.
 Mansbach had the illustrations for the picture book done by a friend, illustrator Ricardo Cortés (a contributor to The New York Times), and approached Akashic Books, a book publisher from New York.